 countdown time

-The best news I’ve had in a while was finding out that while I was in Prague the parents of the Morrocan guy next door moved out and went back to Morroco.
+The best news I’ve had in a while was finding out that while I was in Prague that the parents of the Moroccan guy next door moved out and went back to Morocco.
 Apparently they were on a two month vacation…in Frankfurt… But that means the floor no longer smells constantly of onions and there’s no slamming of doors all day and all night long.
-I think I might actually survive the next two months.

 experiment time